JuliaDatabases/ODBC.jl/README.md

 Current Version: Developer Preview v0.0.0
+Last Update: 3/25/2013
+Latest updated notes:
+* Added batch statement support (assuming DMBS supports)
+* Added 'Write to file' functionality for returning resultsets directly to file (see `query()` below)
+* Overhaul of ODBC API low-level functions; all ODBC functions are now implemented, and users are free to inspect 'ODBC API.jl' for useful functions
+* Added a preliminary 'test.jl' file.
+Connects to the public ensembl.org MySQL database, requires the MySQL Driver to be installed prior

 The ODBC Julia module header file is ODBC.jl.
-The module contains SQL const definitions and function definitions aligned with the ODBC API (http://goo.gl/l0Zin) in the `consts.jl` and `backend.jl` files, respectively.
+The module contains SQL const definitions and function definitions aligned with the ODBC API (http://goo.gl/l0Zin) in the `ODBC API.jl` and `backend.jl` files, respectively.

 The package is officially listed in the Julia package manager now, so users can load the ODBC package as follows: